writemike/nginx-openid-connect-demo/README.md

 This repository describes how to enable OpenID Connect integration for [NGINX Plus](https://www.nginx.com/products/nginx/).
 The solution depends on NGINX Plus components ([auth_jwt module](http://nginx.org/en/docs/http/ngx_http_auth_jwt_module.html) and [key-value store](http://nginx.org/en/docs/http/ngx_http_keyval_module.html)) and as such is not suitable for [open source NGINX](http://www.nginx.org/en).

 Auth0 and Okta Configuration Examples have been included in this Repo's configuration files.
 Demo/Dev Accounts were used on Okta and Auth0 which are no longer available.
-You will need to create your own Okta and Auth0 accountsand update these configurations accordingly.
+You will need to create your own Okta and Auth0 accounts and update these configurations accordingly.

 <img src=./img/DIAG-NGINX-CT-Openid-Connect-update-authorization-code-flow-NGINX+-1024x534.svg alt="OpenID Connect components" width=500>